opensearch-project/project-website/_community_members/iflorbri.md

 ---

-**Brian Flores** is a software engineer at AWS working on the OpenSearch project.
+**Brian Flores** is a software engineer at AWS working on the OpenSearch Project.
 His current interests include teaching math and computer science (primarily to students), algorithmic art, puzzles, and music.
-His current work involves serverless feature development and contributing to the ML Plugin.
+His current work involves serverless feature development and contributing to the ML Commons plugin.